Shadyxstep/apres-apparel-MS4/README.md

 - ![#000](https://via.placeholder.com/15/000/000000?text=+) `#000`

 My main reason for a basic white/grey/black monochromatic color scheme is that it provides high contrast between text & background elements which makes readability easier for visitors who visit the site.
-I've been inspired in the past by tech giant Apple's UX, where they favour simplicity & grayscale monochromatic color schemes.
+I've been inspired in the past by tech giant Apple's UX, where they favour simplicity, subtle animations & grayscale monochromatic color schemes.
 This particular color scheme also fits in with the simple aesthetic the brand owner of Après Apparel is trying to achieve.

 White is the predominant theme of the website with black being reserved for button outlines & texts for extra readability.